Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons

-In our wind bubble model the power of the system is set by $\Dot{M}$ and $V_w$, while $\epsilon_B$ and $l_c$ are related to the properties of the magnetic field, and affect the diffusion of particles.
-While the mass loss rate and terminal wind speed can be inferred from observations, the magnetic field is typically unknown, thereby making its associated parameters highly unconstrained.
+In our wind-bubble model, the power of the system is set by $\Dot{M}$ and $V_w$, while $\epsilon_B$ and $l_c$ are related to the properties of the magnetic field and affect the diffusion of particles.
+While the mass-loss rate and terminal wind speed can be inferred from observations, the magnetic field is typically unknown, thereby making its associated parameters highly unconstrained.
 In particular, the coherence length could extend from a small up to a sizable fraction of the size of the system.
 Similarly, the magnetic-to-ram pressure ratio could range from $\sim10\%$ down to a few percent (and possibly lower values).
-For each of the four mentioned parameters we set up a variability range and explore the resulting maximum energy while keeping constant the age of the system to 1~Myr.
+For each of the four mentioned parameters, we set up a variability range and explored the resulting maximum energy while keeping the age of the system to 1~Myr constant.

 Table~\ref{table: Emax-proxi} illustrates the impact of the four parameters on $E_{\rm max}$ (expressed in PeV).
-In particular we explored three possible values of $l_c$ (0.01~pc, 0.1~pc, 1~pc), and $\epsilon_B$ (0.01, 0.03, 0.1), and two values of $\Dot{M}$ ($10^{-6}$-$10^{-5}$ $M_{\odot} \, \rm yr^{-1}$), and $V_w$ ($10^{4}$-$10^{5}$ $\rm km \, s^{-1}$).
-It is possible to observe that the qualitative trend expressed by Eq.\eqref{Eq: E_max} is approximately confirmed for the three parameters characterizing such relation even though the diffusion scenario adopted here, $\delta=3/2$, is different from the one of the simple analytic argument leading to Eq.~\eqref{Eq: E_max}.
+In particular, we explored three possible values of $l_c$ (0.01~pc, 0.1~pc, 1~pc) and $\epsilon_B$ (0.01, 0.03, 0.1) and two values of $\Dot{M}$ ($10^{-6}$-$10^{-5}$ $M_{\odot} \, \rm yr^{-1}$) and $V_w$ ($10^{4}$-$10^{5}$ $\rm km \, s^{-1}$).
+It is possible to observe that the qualitative trend expressed by Eq. \eqref{Eq: E_max} is approximately confirmed for the three parameters characterizing such relation, even though the diffusion scenario adopted here, $\delta=3/2$, is different from the one of the simple analytic argument leading to Eq.~\eqref{Eq: E_max}.
 In particular, in order to give a quantitative idea, the normalization at 10 GeV of the upstream diffusion coefficient at the shock can be written as $D_1(10 \, {\rm GeV}) \approx 2 \cdot 10^{25} \, {\rm cm^2 \, s^{-1}} \, R_{\rm ts,1}^{1/2} \, l_{\rm c,-1}^{1/2} \, \epsilon_{\rm B,-1}^{-1/4} \, \Dot{M}_{-6}^{-1/4} \, V_{w,9}^{-1/4}$, where the lengths are expressed in decades of parsecs.